Hydrops fetalis: Immune pathophysiology

-Erythroblastosis fetalis, also known as Rh disease, is the only immune cause of hydrops fetalis.
+Erythroblastosis fetalis, also known as Rh disease, is one possible immune cause of hydrops fetalis (next to Anti-Kell).
 Rh disease is a hemolytic disease of newborns.
 Pregnant mothers do not always have the same blood type as their child.
 During birth or throughout the pregnancy, the mother may be exposed to the infant's blood.
 In the event of a pregnancy where the fetus has the Rh-D blood antigen and the mother does not, the mother's immune system will respond to the red blood cells as foreign and create antibodies against the Rh-D antigen on the fetal blood cells.
 Rh disease develops in the event of a second pregnancy where the mother's immune system launches an attack, via IgG, against the infant's Rh-D positive blood cells.
 The immune response results in hemolysis of fetal red blood cells causing severe anemia.

 Hemolysis caused by the Rh incompatibility, causes extramedullary hematopoiesis in the fetal liver and bone marrow.
 The push to make more erythroblasts to help compensate with the hemolysis over works the liver causing hepatomegaly.
 The resulting liver dysfunction decreases albumin output which in turn decreases oncotic pressure.
 Consequentially, the decrease in pressure results in overall peripheral edema and ascites.

 Rh disease is currently an uncommon cause of immune-mediated hydrops fetalis.
 Due to preventative methods developed in the 1970s, the incidence of Rh disease has markedly declined.
 Rh disease can be prevented by administration of anti-D IgG (Rh_{o}(D) immune globulin) injections to RhD-negative mothers during pregnancy and/or within 72 hours of the delivery.
 However, a small percentage of pregnant mothers are still susceptible to Rh disease even after receiving anti-D IgG.